kean/Nuke/Sources/Nuke/Nuke.docc/Essentials/getting-started.md

 The delegate is captured weakly and the callbacks are executed on the main queue by default.

-> Tip: You can customize ``ImagePipeline`` by initializing it with ``ImagePipeline/Configuration-swift.struct`` and ``ImagePipelineDelegate``.
-You can also provide custom caches, data loaders, adding support for new image formats, and more.
-Learn more in <doc:image-pipeline-configuration>.
+> Tip: You can start by using a ``ImagePipeline/shared`` pipeline and can create a custom one later if needed.
+To create a custom pipeline, you can use a convenience ``ImagePipeline/init(delegate:_:)`` initializer.

 ## Image Request

 ``ImageRequest`` allows you to apply other image processors, downsample images, change the request priority, and provide other options.
+See ``ImageRequest`` reference to learn about them.

 ```swift
 let request = ImageRequest(